ptgm/functionhood/README.md

-FunctionHood: Compute distance-k neighbours of any monotone Boolean Function
+FunctionHood: Compute direct neighbours of any monotone Boolean Function
 =========================================================

-The aim of this project is to, given a monotone Boolean function, be able to compute its closely related functions without the need to generate all possible O(2^2^n) Boolean functions.
+This project aims to, given a Boolean function, compute its direct neighbours in the Partially Ordered Set of monotone Boolean functions, without the need to generate the whole set.
+The set-representation is used to specify monotone Boolean functions.

 How to use it?